This is the multi-page printable view of this section. Click here to print.

 • Video of the active robot in Gazebo, both birdseye and first person,

-• stdout and stderr
+• Stdout and stderr logs

-• csv of the trajectory (estimated) automatically displayed as a graph in the dashboard
+• CSV of the trajectory (estimated) automatically displayed as a graph in the dashboard

-• csv of the trajectory (ground truth) automatically displayed as a graph in the dashboard
+• CSV of the trajectory (ground truth) automatically displayed as a graph in the dashboard

 Artefacts Toolkit Helpers